bitdessin/cvtk/docs/source/tutorials/data.rst

     # 400 total

-In general, shuffling the data ensures that each subset contains data from all classes.
+Theoretically, shuffling the data should give approximately the same proportion of each class in each subset.
-However, if the dataset is imbalanced, the class distribution in each subset may not be uniform.
+However, if the dataset is imbalanced, the distribution of classes in each subset may not be the same (e.g., data in minor classes may appear in several subsets but not in others).
-In such cases, user can use the ``--stratify`` option to split the data so that each subset has a uniform class distribution.
+In such cases, users can use the ``--stratify`` option to ensure that each subset has a uniform class distribution.

 .. code-block:: sh